OctopusDeploy/blog/blog/2022-09/octopus-release-2022-q3/index.md

 This release contains 3 breaking changes:

-### Less requests made to external feeds when creating and viewing releases
+### Fewer requests made to external feeds when creating and viewing releases

 Historically, Octopus performs a package search to retrieve the published date when creating a release.
 This can result in release creation being blocked when retrieving this information causing delays.